vkosteski/Custom-GUI-Framework/README.md

 - **Cross-application Usability** – Tracks performance with detailed insights.

 ## How to Use
-1.Clone the repository to your local machine.
+1. Clone the repository to your local machine.

-2.Include the framework in your project and set up the necessary dependencies (ImGui, DirectX, etc.).
+2. Include the framework in your project and set up the necessary dependencies (ImGui, DirectX, etc.).

-3.Customize the menu and options according to your project needs.
+3. Customize the menu and options according to your project needs.

-4.Render and interact with the menu in your application.
+4. Render and interact with the menu in your application.